Why collage-making helps you grow your art

 I love making art with nothing else but brushes and paint, but I also like to include glue and scissors in the art-making process.
 Making collages is fun to do.
 You can do it in a very limited time, and it helps to develop your sense of composition.

 The word ‘collage’ comes from the French verb ‘coller,’ which means ‘to glue.’
 In collage, you take scraps of ‘something’ and glue them on a substrate.
 Usually those scraps are made from paper, but of course, you can use anything that you find around the house.
 Think about rubber bands, toothpicks, plastic, wool or cloth.
 Get creative, and use whatever you like!

-I have made a lot of postcard-size collages lately.
+I have made a lot of post card- and business card-sized collages lately.
 I first paint my own collage papers and use black tissue paper, crayons and Indian ink next to that.

 The fun thing about making collages is that you split the art-making process in two.
 You divide the free and unstrained expression of abstract painting from the more conscious process of creating a beautiful composition.
 I’ll explain.

 Making collage papers